-1. A complete all in one leather suit of at least 1.2mm in thickness on all parts of the suit.
-Suits

-- zipped together at the waist are not permitted.
-Non-leather material may be used if it meets with the following requirements. - The following characteristics of the material must be at least equivalent to 1.5mm of cowhide 2. (not split leather) - Fire retardant quality Resistance to abrasion Coefficient of friction against all types of asphalt - perspiration absorbing qualities - Medical test - non toxic and non allergenic - Fabric of a quality that does not melt.
+- A complete all in one leather suit of at least 1.2mm in thickness on all parts of the suit.
+Suits zipped together at the waist are not permitted.
+Non-leather material may be used if it meets with the following requirements. - 2.
+The following characteristics of the material must be at least equivalent to 1.5mm of cowhide (not split leather) - Fire retardant quality Resistance to abrasion Coefficient of friction against all types of asphalt - perspiration absorbing qualities - Medical test - non toxic and non allergenic - Fabric of a quality that does not melt.
 It must be non-flammable. - 3.
 The following areas must be padded with at least a double layer of leather or enclosed plastic foam at least 8mm thick: Shoulders, elbows, both sides of the torso and hip joint, the back of the torso, knees. - 4.
 Competitors must wear complete undergarments if they use suits which are not lined.
 Suitable undergarments may be of the Nomex type, they may also be of silk or simply cotton.
-Synthetic materials which may melt and which could harm the riders skin in an accident are not allowed. neither for the suit nor for the undergarments. - 5.
-Competitors footwear must be of leather or an approved substitute material and of a minimum height of 200mm to provide, with the suit, complete protection (i.e. no exposed areas.) - 6.
-Competitors must wear leather protective gloves. - 7.
-The use of materials in clothing or personal protection which may generate sparks when in contact with the ground are prohibited
+Synthetic materials which may melt and which could harm the riders skin in an accident are not allowed, neither for the suit nor for the undergarments. - 5.
+Competitors' footwear must be of leather or an approved material as per 14.1.2 and a minimum height of 200mm to provide, with the suit, complete protection.
+No areas of skin to be left exposed between the leg of the suit and the top of the boot. - 6.
+Competitors must wear leather protective gloves.
+No areas of skin to be left exposed between the wrist of the suit and the wrist of the glove. - 7.
+The use of materials in clothing or personal protection which may generate sparks when in contact with the ground are prohibited.